Expand All Answers

 - Flexible clothing: During the projects, clothes may get dirty, ripped, stretched, painted, or muddy.
 Purses and extra items should be left at home; the Volunteer Center provides a small cinch bag for water, sunscreen, snacks, and a camera.

-- Sun Protection: It might be a very sunny day in Los Angeles in September, so hats, sunglasses, sunscreen, and other sun protection are necessities for outdoor sites.
+- Sun Protection: It might be a very sunny day in Los Angeles, so hats, sunglasses, sunscreen, and other sun protection are necessities for outdoor sites.

 - Camera: Volunteers who have captured their first service projects as Bruins can share their stories by uploading photos to http://volunteer.ucla.edu/mobile.